kidaak/pleiades-dump/README.rst

 ------------

 Name tables have additional columns:

+avgRating: numeric
+  The average of all user ratings of the significance of this name relative to its peers.

 nameAttested: string
   Attested spelling of ancient name, not necessarily the same as the "title"